joebrew/vilaweb/analyses/fantasies/README.md

 success is essentially zero.
-Proposing either (a) an explicit federalist reform for the entire State or (b) increased autonomy for Catalonia might capture the support of a majority of Catalans, but it would be politically suicidal at the level of the Spanish State.
+Proposing either (a) an explicit federalist reform for the entire State or (b) increased autonomy for Catalonia might capture the support of a majority of Catalans, but it would be electorally suicidal at the level of the Spanish State.

 In this article, I’ll use data to make 2 simple points: